Hierarchical Self-Supervised Representation Learning for Depression Detection from Speech: EXPERIMENTAL SETUP

-To evaluate the effectiveness of the proposed \textit{HAREN}-CTC framework for binary depression detection, we conduct a comprehensive set of experiments.
-The evaluation comprises three key components: (1) comparison with state-of-the-art (SOTA) methods, (2) ablation studies to assess the contributions of individual components, and (3) analysis of learned depression-related patterns.
+To evaluate the effectiveness of the proposed \textit{HAREN}-CTC framework for depression detection, we conduct comprehensive experiments including comparison with state-of-the-art (SOTA) methods and ablation studies to quantify the contribution of individual components.